 - TAS User Registration Fee USD 100.
 This fee enables a user to enter the online application system.
 This fee is nonrefundable. - gTLD Evaluation Fee USD 185,000.
 ICANN will not begin its evaluation of an application unless it has received the gTLD evaluation fee by the due date.
 Refer to subsection 1.5.4.
 The gTLD evaluation fee is set to recover costs associated with the new gTLD program.
-The fee is set to ensure that the program is fully funded, and doesn't take resources from other ICANN funding sources, including generic registries and registrars, ccTLD contributions and RIR contributions.
+The fee is set to ensure that the program is fully funded, and doesn't take resources from other ICANN funding sources, including generic registries and registrars, cc-TLD contributions and RIR contributions.

 In certain cases, refunds of a portion of this fee may be available for applications that are withdrawn before the evaluation process is complete.
-The amount of refund will depend on the point in the process at which the withdrawal is made (Refer to subsection 1.5.5).
+The amount of refund will depend on the point in the process at which the withdrawal is made (Refer to subsection 1.5.5-).
+Details will be made available when the application process is launched.

-Note on 2000 proof-of-concept round applicants -- Participants in ICANN's proof-of-concept application process in 2000 may be eligible for a credit toward the evaluation fee.
+Note on 2000 proof-of-concept round applicants --Participants in ICANN's proof-of-concept application process in 2000 may be eligible for a credit toward the evaluation fee.
 The credit is in the amount of USD 86,000 and is subject to:

-- submission of documentary proof by the applicant that it is the same entity that applied previously and a confirmation that there are no existing legal rights remaining from the 2000 proof of concept round process; and - application for the same TLD string that the same entity applied for in the 2000 proof-of-concept application round.
+submission of documentary proof by the applicant that it is the same entity that applied previously and a confirmation that there are no existing legal rights remaining from the 2000 proof of concept round process; and application for the same TLD string that the same entity applied for in the 2000 proof-of-concept application round.